-COPE's Core Practices should be considered alongside specific national and international codes of conduct for research and is not intended to replace them.
+The Core Practices were developed in 2017, replacing the Code of Conduct.
+They are applicable to all involved in publishing scholarly literature: editors and their journals, publishers, and institutions.
+The Core Practices should be considered alongside specific national and international codes of conduct for research and are not intended to replace these.

-Journals and Publishers should have robust and well-described, publicly documented practices in all the following areas for their journals:
+Journals and publishers should have robust and well described, publicly documented practices in all of the following areas for their journals:

 Journals should have a clearly described process for handling allegations, however they are brought to the journal's or publisher’s attention.
 Journals must take seriously allegations of misconduct pre-publication and post-publication.
 Policies should include how to handle allegations from whistleblowers.

 Clear policies (that allow for transparency around who contributed to the work and in what capacity) should be in place for requirements for authorship and contributorship as well as processes for managing potential disputes